 But there has also been criticism that PSVI, as with all top-down approaches, does not adequately communicate with victims, particularly those women and men who are far removed from capital cities and formal justice mechanisms.
 In contrast, bottom-up initiatives and projects can have exponential reach, way beyond the possibilities of state-based transitional justice mechanisms.
 This is not of course to decry the latter, only to emphasise the importance of long term, women- and victim-centred projects that can operate alongside processes of transitional justice.

 The Colombian Women’s Network is just one programme piloted by PSVI.
 There are many similar but often unheralded initiatives in conflict-affected areas around the world.
 But in Colombia, Network members spoke of a lack of understanding of the importance of addressing sexual violence, including from the Government, which has accused women speaking out about their experiences of belonging to military groups.
 In the words of one member: ‘how is it possible that the Government is not on your side and your word is doubted?’

 By providing visible and sustainable support to such grassroots projects, PSVI can in some small measure respond to such concerns and generate real change for the victims and within their societies.
 Such projects constitute good practice in transformative justice.
 They should be recognised and disseminated so that victims and survivors across conflict-affected areas can learn and gain strength from each other.
 Giving visibility and legitimacy to these kinds of initiatives may be the most important and enduring outcome of PSVI.

-• This is a slightly edited version of an article originally published on the Women, Peace & Security blog
+• This article was originally published on the Women, Peace & Security blog

 • Please read our Comments Policy before commenting